Table of Contents:

-There are hundreds of substances your cat can access in the home, some of which are highly toxic and others are non-toxic.
+There are hundreds of substances your cat can access in the home, some of which are highly toxic.
 If you think your cat may have been exposed to a toxin, check the item’s label and read about its toxicity.
-Often, the information on packaging regarding children is relevant to cats and some manufacturers even discuss pet toxicity.
+Often, the information on the package regarding children is relevant to cats, and some manufacturers even discuss pet toxicity.
 If there’s an 800 number on the package – call it!
 It is usually a free call and they can often provide information or advise you on who to call if they don’t have the necessary information (such as ASPCA Animal Poison Control).

 For most poisonings, there’s not much you can do at home.
 Consult your veterinarian or animal emergency facility if you suspect your feline has been poisoned.
 For some ingested poisons, your veterinarian may recommend inducing vomiting (in dogs), but that is nearly impossible to do at home with a cat.
 When you visit your vet, take the product’s packaging with you.

 Diagnosing illness due to poisoning can be difficult if the exposure or ingestion wasn’t witnessed.
 Diagnosis can be made based on diagnostic tests, blood and urine tests, or physical examination.
-While some poisons have specific antidotes, general treatments for poisoning include reducing additional absorption, delaying absorption, and speeding elimination.
+While some poisons have specific antidotes, general treatment for poisoning includes reducing additional absorption, delaying absorption, and speeding elimination.

-- Plants: Cats are infamous for eating plants, and suffering the consequences.
-Ingestion of the Easter lily, for instance, can lead to vomiting, diarrhea, and kidney failure.
+- Plants: Cats are infamous for eating plants and suffering the consequences.
+Ingestion of the Easter lily, for instance, can lead to vomiting, diarrhea, kidney failure, and death.

 - Pesticides: Cats are primarily poisoned by contact with concentrated pesticides and fertilizers.
-This can occur if the product is not stored properly or if too much is used on the lawn, or if a dog product is used on a cat.
+This can occur if the product is not stored properly, if too much is used on the lawn, or if a dog product is used on a cat.

 - House Products and Cleaners: These vary quite a bit in chemical makeup and toxicity.
-These products can cause nausea, vomiting, and diarrhea or chemical burns, resulting in organ damage.
+They can cause nausea, vomiting, and diarrhea or chemical burns, often resulting in organ damage.

-- Prescription Drugs: Pills can be dropped or, even if the container may be child-proof, but your cat may succeed at getting to the pills inside.
+- Prescription Drugs: Pills can be dropped or, even if the container may be child-proof, your cat may succeed at getting the pills out of their packaging.
 All drugs should be placed out of reach of felines.

-- Over-the-Counter Medication: It’s important to remember that certain OTC drugs won’t have the same effect on pets as they do on humans.
-Aspirin, for instance, can be dangerous.
+- Over-the-Counter (OTC) Medications: It’s important to remember that certain OTC drugs won’t have the same effect on cats as they do on humans.
+Aspirin and ibuprofen, for instance, can be extremely dangerous.

 Americans spend billions on pet food annually.
 Despite their owners often buying the best food available, some cats would rather eat what we eat.
 However, certain human foods can prove dangerous to your feline, causing varying degrees of illness.